 Moderate meat consumption contributes to a lower environmental impact.
 The meat industry contributes more to greenhouse gas emissions than the transport sector.
 Try to develop more sustainable eating habits at home with your children.
 Even a small change has a positive impact on the environment.

-This post is in cooperation with Babysits , an online platform that makes it easy for families to find a babysitter or nanny in a transparent way and encourages its users to make their own informed choices.
-At Babysits, we encourage our users to be more conscious and sustainable in their daily lives.
-We hope these tips have been helpful to you.
-If you want to read more tips, tricks and recycling crafts, you can find more articles on Babysits about sustainability for kids.
+This post was created in collaboration with Babysits, an online platform that makes it easy for families to find a babysitter or nanny transparently and encourages its users to make conscious and sustainable choices.
+At Babysits, we encourage our users to act more consciously and sustainably in their everyday lives.
+We hope these tips have been helpful for you.
+If you want to read more tips, tricks and recycling crafts, you can find more articles on Babysits about sustainability for children.

 07.06.2021